-After subscribing to Master Class for a full year, I can vouch for the quality and depth of the courses that they offer.
+After subscribing to Master Class for more than one year, I can vouch for the quality and depth of the courses that they offer.
 So I’m writing this MasterClass review to share my experience and to help my readers decide if it is something they want to try.

 June 2022 Update: It’s time to dive into Master Class again!
-This time around I intend to write reviews of individual Master Classes.
+This time around I will share reviews of individual Master Classes.

 MasterClass: Is it worth the money?
 At $15 per month, the short version is YES.